-My name is Tiffany Harbidge, and I'm an almost 20-year-old Independent Baptist out of Bible Baptist Church from Florida with a love for Jesus.
+My name is Tiffany Harbidge, and I'm a 20-year-old Independent Baptist out of Bible Baptist Church from Florida with a love for Jesus.

 I was saved when I was 16, and I am so happy that I made the decision to follow Christ, and "be in the world, but not of it."

 I'm a quiet, textbook-introvert that loves to read, write, sew, embroider, and knit.
-I'm an obsessive Pinner, (@tiffanyharbidge is my Pinterest account) I'm an only child, and a lover of piano music, CCM, and oldies.
+I'm an obsessive Pinner, (@tiffanyharbidge is my Pinterest account) I'm an only child, and a lover of piano hymns.

 I recently got accepted into Flagler College for the Fall 2016 term as an Education Major.
 Flagler is a small, private, liberal arts school in the heart of St Augustine, Florida, and I can't wait to move there.
 I plan to major in Education and minor in religious studies so I can one day teach in a private Christian school as I've always wanted to :)

 Even though I was raised in a huge city, I do not enjoy city life at all.
 I find myself unable to find somewhere where I truly fit in, considering all the hustle and the lifestyle that surrounds living in the city.
 Whenever I travel to smaller towns, I feel more at "home", and feel like I get along with the people far better than I do here.
 I would really love to live in the countryside with a family someday, so that I can take life a day at a time as opposed to being up to my eyeballs in the daily stresses of city life.